 2020 Edition — Health Care Costs 101

-The full report will be available later this year.
+The full report, a quick reference guide, the data file, and all of the charts in the report are available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Health Care Costs 101.